mwazovzky/telegrambot-assistant/readme.md

 ### Group Chat

-In group chats, invite bot to the chat, mention the bot by name at the beginning of your message
+In group chats, invite bot to the chat, mention the bot by name at the beginning of your message.

+### Error Handling

+The bot provides helpful error messages in case of issues, specifically when the AI service is unavailable, you'll receive a notification.

+These error message helps user understand that something is wrong instead of leaving user wondering why the bot isn't responding.

 ## Setup